Qiskit/RFCs/0030-simple-classical-representations.md

 To that end, this proposal will not include adding any additional public methods to any existing Terra classes that might conflict with an alternative implementation.
 In particular, this proposal will not consider adding ease-of-use arithmetic methods to `Clbit` or `ClassicalRegister`, nor will it add expressions that can be used as the parameters to gates.

+Notes:

+- We want to keep a level of interoperability with the OpenQASM 3 description of hybrid quantum–classical programs, to have better cross-ecosystem compatibility.
+  When in doubt, we probably want to run towards the design choices made there.
+- There is no _requirement_ to throw this representation away again.
+  If it works, we can build on it and keep it.

 ### Representation

 `IfElseOp.condition` and `WhileLoopOp.condition` will expand their allowed values to be an "expression" that evaluates to Boolean.